Last updated on August 20th, 2022 at 12:22 am

 We definitely don’t intend to alarm people.
 At all.
 When I made that glossary, it was mainly focused on kids products.
 Babies have really sensitive skin and will those ingredients hurt them on an individual basis?
 Most likely not.
 What about when they’re all mixed together?
 I really and truly don’t have the answer to that.
 You see, a lot of those chemicals have such limited studies done on them (as I had mentioned in my original report), that it’s hard to say for sure whether or not they’re truly bad for you.
 That said, it’s really up to you, as the parent to decide whether or not you want to use these products.

-I personally feel that the less chemicals a person exposes their bodies (and their babies bodies) to, the better, but unfortunately, it’s unavoidable sometimes (and you shouldn’t beat yourself up over it either).
+I personally feel that the fewer chemicals a person exposes their bodies (and their baby’s bodies) to, the better, but unfortunately, it’s unavoidable sometimes (and you shouldn’t beat yourself up over it either).
 There are a lot of babies who have skin allergies, and maybe eliminating products (yes, even your household products and hairspray as they can linger in the air) might help.
 We always tell parents to proceed with caution and to also do their own research.
 My advice would be to ditch any of the truly harsh stuff, and slowly as you use up the other stuff with ingredients in question, replace them with products that are better for you and the environment.

 Q: We wash our bottles and bottle parts in the dishwasher and use jet-dry, a rinse aid.
 It is recommended by the dishwasher manufacturer and the dishes do not dry well if we do not use it.
 Is jet-dry safe to use on the bottles?

 I have a dirty little secret to confide.
-I have not yet made the switch over from my chemically laden, water and soil poisoning Cascade yet (see above RE: small changes).
+I have not yet made the switch over from my chemically-laden, water and soil poisoning Cascade yet (see above RE: small changes).
 I KNOW.
 But, I’ve been doing my research on it, and am slowly mentally preparing myself for some alternative methods.

 Harsh detergents can wear on plastics and we usually recommend hand washing baby’s bottles and cups with warm water and gentle soap, like Dapple.
-But if you need to use the dishwasher, use the top rack choose a gentle soap.
-If you’re looking for something store bought Ecover makes a rinsing agent.
+But if you need to use the dishwasher, use the top rack and choose a gentle soap.
+If you’re looking for something store-bought Ecover makes a rinsing agent.
 I haven’t tried it yet, but I hear it works rather well.
 The other alternative, is vinegar.
 Just plain old white vinegar.
 I will tell you, there is NOTHING that white vinegar cannot do.
-It makes my tub and shower sparkle like brand new, it kills germs on my counter tops and it takes grubby finger prints off my fridge.
+It makes my tub and shower sparkle like brand new, it kills germs on my counter tops and it takes grubby fingerprints off my fridge.
 Vinegar is a miracle product and it’s also extremely cheap.
 A gallon costs about 3 bucks and will last you forever.
 You can put vinegar in your rinse section, or you can put it in your pre-wash section of your dishwasher with a little bit of dish soap, or baking soda, or even some lemon juice.
 Since every dishwasher is different, you may have to experiment to see what works best for you.

 Q: I checked the list of BPA free sippy cups.
 My question is that although I own some for these “safe” cups, I have put them through my dishwasher numerous times.
 I have read that the hot temperature causes them to leach.
 Now that this has been done, should I throw them out and start over?